Flowering Wheelbarrow - How to Plant Flowers and Berries in a Wheelbarrow

-Adding compost, humus or rich flower soil will add both organic matter and ready available nutrients to the plants.
+Adding compost, humus or rich flower soil will add both organic matter and readily available nutrients to the plants.
 Organic matter will decompose over time and provide nutrients to the plants without spikes.

-Personally, I like to add both NPK fertilizers and organic manure, compost, humus and/or good flower soil - this provides several benefits and keep my plants happy.
+Personally, I like to add both NPK fertilizers and organic manure, compost, hummus, and/or good flower soil - this provides several benefits and keep my plants happy.

-Using small hoe or similar tool, dig in new soil and fertilizers.
+Using a small hoe or similar tools, dig in new soil and fertilizers.